 Incremental complexity — Simple programs stay simple; advanced features are available when needed.

-Literals — implemented
+Region-based memory management — implemented